Contact and Facts

 I've taken all possible steps to make these bright hues as colourfast as possible and have indicated this tendency on all colours that are more prone to bleeding.
 This is just a natural result of the smaller dye particles of super bright or fluorescent dyes.
 Be forewarned that these hues *may* bleed into lighter colours if you don't take the time to über-wash and rinse until every trace of colour is gone.

+You can reach me by email.
 I wear a lot of hats as the owner and sole employee of Kettle Yarn Co. and get a large number of emails per week.
-As a result I've had to limit my email admin days to Tuesdays and Thursdays in order to keep things running and be able to dye more glorious yarn for you!😉 Please be patient - I will get back to you as soon as I can!
-See below for some answers to your questions.
+As a result I've had to limit my email admin days to Tuesdays and Thursdays in order to keep things running and be able to dye more glorious yarn for you! 😉 Please be patient - I will get back to you as soon as I can.
+See below for answers to common questions.

 Please check this page for answers to general questions as many of your answers can be found here.
 If you have questions regarding shipping - eg. if your parcel has not yet arrived - please read the shipping info.
 All information about how your parcel was shipped and how long it should take to arrive is there.